 Dr. Crawford’s research interests involve the basic science and clinical characterization of two important neurologic disorders that affect children: spinal muscular atrophy and ataxia telangiectasia.
 He is also actively involved in the biology of neurofilaments by characterization of transgenic animal models.
 He is on the medical and scientific advisory boards of Families of Spinal Muscular Atrophy and the editorial board of Neuromuscular Disorders.

 Dr Crawford sees children with neuromuscular disorders in the Muscular Dystrophy Association clinic on Monday mornings and children with general neurology problems in the Pediatric Neurology clinic, Wednesday afternoons.
 He performs EMG studies on adults and children Friday mornings.
-He is available for consultations by referral from primary physicians through the clinic coordinator, Marion Woelfel, at 410.955.4259.
+He is available for consultations by referral from primary physicians through the clinic coordinator, Stacie Caccio, at 410.955.4259.

 American Board of Pediatrics